Watch our student produced video and then you’ll see the five reasons why our psychology program might be right for you:

 3. You’ll present your work at professional conferences.

 Several of our laboratory classes have the expectation that the work produced there will be of sufficient quality to submit to professional conferences.
 This kind of rigor, as well as the assertiveness required for such an endeavor, helps our students compete at the highest level, with undergraduates from other institutions, for graduate training and research positions.
 It is uncommon for a student to graduate without at least one co-authored presentation; most have more than one.
+Check out the video of our students presenting at the Eastern Psychological Association Annual Meeting in New York City on the right side of this page.

 4. The curriculum is experience-based.